1961 NBA playoffs: (2) Philadelphia Warriors vs. (3) Syracuse Nationals

 This was the eighth playoff meeting between these two teams, with the 76ers/Nationals winning four of the first seven meetings.

 Western Division Semifinals

 (2) Los Angeles Lakers vs. (3) Detroit Pistons

 This was the eighth playoff meeting between these two teams, with the Lakers winning six of the first seven meetings when the Lakers were in Minneapolis.
+(It was also the 18th playoff series in Pistons history, and the first time they met a team that would not later move to another city.)